tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 Advanced Features
 =================

-Advanced features for advanced users: manual proofs, custom heuristics, encoding tricks, induction, channel models, internal preprocessor, how to do timings
+Here we discuss advanced features for advanced users.
+Namely manual proofs, custom
+heuristics, encoding tricks, induction, channel models, internal preprocessor, and how to do timings

 Manual Exploration using GUI
 ----------------------------